leoluKL/ADTUI/README.md

 It will pop up a browser window with initial dialog to choose which ADT service instance you want to operate.

-For developer's usage, there is additional npm run option to use
+For developer's usage, there are additional npm run options to use
+1. npm run preparedev - This should be run one time if you want to program your own code.
+It will install watchify, browserify and uglify.
-1. npm run dev  -  It will monitor change in frontend code change (in ./portalSourceCode) and refresh browser window automatically
+2. npm run dev  -  It will monitor change in frontend code change (in ./portalSourceCode) and refresh browser window automatically
-2. npm run production - It will minify the frontend code and put the code to folder portalProduction
+3. npm run production - It will minify the frontend code and put the code to folder portalProduction

 ## Prerequisites